 a.
 Mutual Agreement of the Parties: This AGREEMENT may be terminated at any time by mutual consent, for any reason, of the Board of Trustees of Charter School and the EMPLOYEE upon written AGREEMENT.

 b.
 Termination For Cause: The EMPLOYEE may be terminated by the Board of Trustees or Superintendent of the Charter School, at any time for “Cause.”
 “Cause” shall include, but is not limited to, breach of this AGREEMENT or the EMPLOYEE’S failure to perform his/her duties as set forth in this AGREEMENT, as defined by law, or as specified in the above mentioned and incorporated by reference job specification; the EMPLOYEE’s failure or refusal to comply with the lawful and reasonable direction of his/her supervisor, or the policies, standards and/or rules of the Charter School; if it is determined that EMPLOYEE has conducted herself in an unprofessional, unethical, illegal, or fraudulent manner, or has acted in a manner detrimental to the reputation, character, or standing of the Charter School.
 The Charter School shall not terminate this AGREEMENT pursuant to this paragraph until a written statement of the grounds of termination has first been served upon the EMPLOYEE.
-The EMPLOYEE shall have the right to a representative of his/her choice, at his/her expense, at a conference with the Board of Trustees of the Charter School to review the recommendation for discipline or termination.
+The EMPLOYEE shall have the right to a representative of his/her choice, at his/her expense, at a conference with the Board of Trustees of the Charter School to review the recommendation for termination.
 The conference with the Board of Trustees of the Charter School shall be the EMPLOYEE’s exclusive right to any hearing otherwise required by law and may occur before or after the termination depending upon the circumstances.

 c.
 Death or Incapacitation of EMPLOYEE: The death of the EMPLOYEE shall terminate this AGREEMENT and all rights entitled under this AGREEMENT.
 In the event that the EMPLOYEE becomes incapacitated to the extent that, in the judgment of the Charter School, the EMPLOYEE may no longer perform the essential functions of his/her job as set forth in the above referenced and incorporated job specifications, the Charter School may terminate this AGREEMENT.